curiostegui/Instacart-customer-segmentation-analysis/analysis-report.md

 ## Variables

+The dataset contains customer order information including the user id, the products they've bought, the related aisle, add to cart position, day purchased.
+There are two challenges at first glance, there are multiple datasets that contain variables of interest and will need to be joined.
+There is also more than 150 coolumns, which can cause issues like overfitting.
+We will need to perform dimension reduction through the PCA technique.

+- **Aisles:** Has aisle names and their corresponding unique id.
+- **All Order Products:** Has order id and product id for each purchase along with add to cart order of product.
+- **Departments:** Has department name and their corresponding department id.
+- **Orders:** Has information on order including the user who placed the order, day of the week, hour order was placed, and days since last purchase.
+- **Products:** Has information on products including the name, corres
+- **User Features:** Has information on each user's purchasing history on items and the days they've made purchased on.

 ## Limitations

 **Time granularity:** Outside of the day of the week and time, the dataset does not contain information on month or year.
 As a result, long-term seasonal patterns can’t be analyzed.